The Great British Bake Off series 10: The Great Festive Bake Off

 The Great Festive Bake Off saw the cast of Derry Girls (Saoirse-Monica Jackson, Nicola Coughlan, Jamie-Lee O’Donnell, Dylan Llewellyn and Siobhan McSweeney) take on the three challenges on New Years Day.

 Post-show careers

 David Atherton published a cookbook after winning the series.
 Released in 2020, it is a children's cookbook titled My First Cookbook.
 Follow-up versions My First Green Cookbook and Bake, Make and Learn to Cook released in 2021.
 In May 2021, Atherton released Good to Eat, which focuses on delivering healthy twists to classic recipes.

 Steph Blackwell contributed to The Big Book of Amazing Cakes, and published her own cookbook, The Joy of Baking, in 2021.

 Ratings

 The first episode drew an overnight audience of 5.7 million, down 400,000 from the previous series, but with a higher audience share in its time slot than the previous launch at 30.6%.
 The overnight ratings for the final episode dropped by over half a million compared to the previous series with an average audience of 6.9 million viewers.

+Reception

+Michael Hogan of The Daily Telegraph criticised the series as "forgettable" and "dullest" out of the first ten series so far, attributing the show's move to Channel 4, casting "blandly millennial crop of contestants", and lack of diversity at the end, e.g. fewer contestants older than forty this series compared to prior nine series—two who were eliminated by the fifth week of the series.
+He further wrote:The final six were all white and middle-class.
+Three of the four semi-finalists were, uncannily, aged 28.
+Many viewers own cookbooks older than that.